Racism in South Africa: Racism against White Africans

-Anti-White hate-speech
+Anti-White speech

 A Gauteng government official, Velaphi Khumalo, stated on Facebook "White people in South Africa deserve to be hacked and killed like Jews.
 [You] have the same venom.
 Look at Palestine.
 [You] must be [burnt] alive and skinned and your [offspring] used as garden fertiliser".
 A complaint was lodged at the Human Rights Commission, and a charge of crimen injuria was laid at the Equality Court.
 In October 2018, he was found guilty of hate speech by the court, for which he was ordered to issue an apology.

 In March 2018, a screenshot depicting EFF Ekurhuleni leader Mampuru Mampuru calling for racial violence on Facebook began to circulate on social media.
 The post read, "We need to unite as black People, there are less than 5 million whites in South Africa vs 45 million of us.
 We can kill all this white within two weeks.
 We have the army and the police.
 If those who are killing farmers can do it what are you waiting for.
 Shoot the boer, kill the farmer." [sic].
 Mampuru claims the screenshot was fabricated in an attempt to discredit the EFF, further adding that "Without white people in the country‚ we are not going to have a Rainbow Nation."

 After 76-year-old white professor Cobus Naude was murdered in 2018, black senior SANDF officer Major M.V.
 Mohlala posted a comment on Facebook in reaction to Naude's murder, stating "It is your turn now, white people… [he] should have had his eyes and tongue cut out so that the faces of his attackers would be the last thing he sees".
 Mohlala received a warning of potential future disciplinary action by the SANDF.

 A photograph emerged of a University of Cape Town student who wore a shirt that read "Kill All Whites" in a residence dining hall during early 2016.
 The university later identified the wearer as Slovo Magida and reported the matter to SAPS and HRC.
 During a parliamentary debate on racism, Pieter Mulder of the FF+ read out the contents of the shirt, to which some MPs shouted "Yes!
 Yes!".
 As of 2018, no further action against Magida has been taken.

 During April 2018, a Judicial Services Commission tribunal found that 'drunk judge' Nkola Motala's racist comments could justify his removal as a judge.
 Motala crashed into a wall while driving under the influence of alcohol in 2007.
 After the accident, Motala swore at a white onlooker, Richard Baird, and referred to him as a 'boer'.